Sector Rotation Model (SRM)

 • What role should the SRM play in my overall portfolio?

 When compared to the Asset Rotation Model, the SRM achieves higher returns at the expense of additional volatility.
-As a result, we recommend using the ARM for the majority one’s portfolio, and using the SRM for the balance.
-This ensures adequate diversification without causing any type of performance drag.
+As a result, we recommend using the ARM (or our 401 Model or TSP Model) for the majority your portfolio, and using the SRM for the balance.
+This ensures adequate diversification while still enhancing your portfolio’s growth potential.

 • Where can I see the SRM’s historical performance?